Americo Makk: Personal life

 Americo Makk maintained his fellowship with the Catholic Church throughout his life.
 In the 1970s, Makk changed his signature style from the printed "A. Makk" to the script version of his full name "Americo Makk".
 From the '70s onward, paintings were also regularly signed on the reverse side with the painting title, if titled, and ink stamped with the Makk Family crest and rights reserved.
 Notably, in older news articles Americo's name may be erroneously printed "Amerigo", which, although erroneous, is still Italian for "Imre".
 While the bulk of his work was in oil, Makk also worked in other media, such as watercolor.
 Cicely Barth Firestein characterized Makk's work as idealized portraiture in a "Rembrandt style."
 His work was described by the Valley Morning Star as a "renaissance style" utilizing "Dark colors and dramatic lighting combined to heighten the power and motion of his stampeding horses."
 Collectively, the family's approach - coined "The Makk style" - is recognized and taught in art schools as a unique and ennobling technique characterizing the painting from that era.
 Their painting style has also been described as "modern impressionist, romantic in mood, often nostalgic in sentiment".

 While in Rome, Makk met Eva Holusa, a fellow student of Hungarian descent.
 The two later married and collaborated professionally throughout their artistic careers.
 Americo and Eva Makk had one child, Americo Bartholomew "A.B."
-Makk, born in 1951.
+Makk, born in 1951 (Died 2026).
 In 1988, A.B.
 Makk married Sylvia Magyarody, an abstract artist also of Hungarian descent, and she became a manager of Makk Studios.
 A.B. and Sylvia have one child, Alexandra Makk.

 On May 5, 2015, at the age of 87, Americo Makk died from heart failure.
 His ashes were ceremonially scattered in the Pacific Ocean off the island of Oahu.
 Americo painted up to the days before his death.
 His final painting was a collaborative painting with Eva, A.B., and Sylvia Makk.